Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Problem Formulation

+\begin{remark} The maximum-dischargeable-energy constraint (Eq.~\eqref{eq:maximum_dischargeable_energy_constraint}) has little effect unless the (effective average) energy-arrival rate is comparable to $\maxDischargeEnergy$.
+If the arrival rate is much smaller than $\maxDischargeEnergy$, the constraint is effectively inactive for an optimal policy; if it is much larger, the constraint is binding and the optimal policy is to discharge at the maximum rate $\maxDischargeEnergy$ whenever the battery level exceeds $\maxDischargeEnergy$.
+The only nontrivial case occurs when the energy-arrival rate is close to $\maxDischargeEnergy$.
+In what follows, we first assume that the maximum-dischargeable-energy constraint is inactive, and then discuss how to incorporate it into the derived policies (see Remark~\ref{re:modified_oca_and_rca}). \end{remark}

-We assume that the consumed energy $U_t$ is exclusively allocated for data transmission over a Gaussian flat-fading channel.
+Having established the battery evolution and the normalization that sets the charging/discharging efficiencies to one (with any per-slot charging limit absorbed into the energy-arrival process), we turn to the communication model.
+Specifically, we assume that the consumed energy $U_t$ is exclusively allocated for data transmission over a Gaussian flat-fading channel.
 The channel gain remains constant within each time slot but varies independently and identically across different time slots, corresponding to a slow block-fading scenario.
 Then, the instantaneous rate achievable with $U_t$ during time slot $t$ is $r(\Gamma_t U_t)$ nats/s/Hz (i.e., nats per complex channel use) \cite[Eq.~(5.26)]{tse2005fundamentals}, where

 $\Gamma_t \geqdef |H_t|^2$ is the channel SNR coefficient at time slot $t$, and $H_t$ is the complex channel gain (with the noise variance normalized to one), assumed to be known at both the transmitter and receiver.
 We normalize $\expect \Gamma_t = 1$ under the assumption that $\expect \Gamma_t$ is time-invariant.
-There is no loss of generality, as the constant factor can be absorbed into the definitions of all energy-related quantities (including $U_t$).
+There is no loss of generality, as the constant factor can be absorbed into the definitions of all energy quantities (including $U_t$).